1. You’ll know the exact date that you ovulated every cycle

 Once you learn to chart your cycles using Fertility Awareness you begin to tap into a concept that was definitely left out of my junior high school sex-ed classes: Menstrual cycle health.
 There is such a thing as a healthy menstrual cycle, and if you find that once you start charting your cycles your cycles don’t seem to come close to the ‘perfect’ charts that you see in the books you’ve been reading it can be an indication that there is something wrong.
 Although it may be common, for instance, to have heavy painful periods, it is not normal or healthy.
 Your charts can provide you with invaluable information about your overall health and can give you the early warning signs of an issue that you would otherwise not be aware of.

 Your charts can help you to identify important health issues that can not only affect your fertility but your overall health as well.
 In the best case scenario you would start charting your cycles many years before you are even considering pregnancy because that would give you plenty of time to start working with a Health Practitioner like a Naturopathic Doctor or a Functional Medicine Practitioner who could help you to improve your overall health and fertility so that by the time you’re ready to start a family you have robust and healthy menstrual cycles.
 Isn’t this the control freak’s dream?
-Actually knowing what’s going on in your body healthwise, so you don’t end up having ‘surprises’ later on?
+Actually knowing what’s going on in your body health wise, so you don’t end up having ‘surprises’ later on?

-6. You will be the one in control of your fertility, your health and your life!
+6. You will be the one in control of your fertility, your health, and your life!

 The most awesome part of using Fertility Awareness is that all of the control and power over your fertility is put in your hands.
 Learning how to figure whether or not you are fertile each day of your cycle puts you in control of your fertility.
 You don’t get to defer control or responsibility to “the pill” or “the condom”.
 It’s all on you.
 The most important part of using Fertility Awareness successfully involves learning the method correctly and accurately, combined with a clear understanding of what your intentions are where your fertility is concerned.

-Having the ability to understand how your body works comes along with the responsibility of managing how to handle your fertile period.
+Having the ability to understand how your body works to come along with the responsibility of managing how to handle your fertile period.
 It forces you to step up and decide what you really want.
 If you are trying to avoid pregnancy, it gives you the information you need to achieve that without having to rely on anyone else.

 It is a big responsibility, but if I can do it you can do it.
-For some reason our cultural biases seem to tell us that we couldn’t possibly handle the responsibility of preventing pregnancy left to our own devices.
+For some reason, our cultural biases seem to tell us that we couldn’t possibly handle the responsibility of preventing pregnancy left to our own devices.
 But think of all the complex tasks and responsibilities you manage on a daily basis whether that’s at work, at home, in your business, or whatever it is.
 If you put your mind to it, and it’s important enough to you, you can figure this out too!
 And once you do, it puts you in the driver’s seat, and it’s a skill that you’ll have for the rest of your life.